lpinheir/PSCymodule/README.md

 To use this PowerShell module, you'll need to obtain your Cymulate API key and set it using the Connect-CymApi function.
 Once authenticated, you can make API calls to retrieve the desired information.

-For detailed usage instructions and examples, please refer to the documentation (replace with a link to your documentation)..
+For detailed usage instructions and examples, please refer to the documentation (replace with a link to your documentation).

+If you need more informations please run:

+- `Get-PSCymHelp`

 ## Installation 🎉